wyapples/dxvk/README.md

 # About this fork:

-This fork contains code to:
+This fork contains the following changes:
+* GTR2 specific tweaks for higher framerate.
+Might be helpful for other gMotor based/derived DX9 games, but GTR2 is the sole focus of this fork.
+Differences vs main repo are marked with GTR2_SPECIFIC symbol.
-* allow DX9->Vulkan OpenVR (Based on Joshie Ashton's work).
+* allow DX9->Vulkan OpenVR (Based on Joshua Ashton's work).
-* option to allow forcing SGSSAA-like AA.
+* option to force SGSSAA-like AA.
 It's brute force and I suspect can be done much smarter, by appliying sample shading only to some pipelines, I am not yet sure how - suggestions welcome!
-* option to allow focing 32bit float depth buffer.
+* option to force 32bit float depth buffer.

-I am not submitting my stuff to the main repo because I am not exactly a graphics guru and I doubt anyone needs my hacks.
+I am not submitting my stuff to the main repo because I am not exactly a graphics guru and I doubt anyone needs my hacks there (at least no one expressed interest).
 That said, if this is useful to anyone, I would greatly appreciate hints and suggestions, especially on how to minimize GPU idle time in VR and applying sample shading AA smarter.
+Also, any ideas for further DX9 gMotor specific tweaks are welcome.

 Main branch is: vr-dx9-rel